“WHEN WE DIE WE MAY CONTINUE TO DREAM, BUT BECAUSE WE’RE DEAD WE CAN’T WAKE UP.”

 - You dream your own afterlife according to your beliefs and expectations.

 - What if you’re an atheist and truly believe the death of the body is the final end?
-One answer is that perhaps for atheists there’s nothing after death.
+One answer is that perhaps for atheists there’s nothing after death… at least for a while.

 - The classic advice is good: Think about where you want to go after you die!